Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Problem formulation

 \subsubsection{Control of SN bifurcations on FRC}

 As discussed in~\cite{li_nonlinear_2022,liang_bifurcation_2025}, the SN bifurcations of the fixed points of the reduced dynamics~\eqref{eq:reduc-nonauto} correspond to those of the periodic orbits of the full system~\eqref{eq:eom-second-full}.
 This correspondence allows us to control the occurrence of SN bifurcations in reduced coordinates.
-In this subsection, we derive the expression of the SN bifurcation points in the reduced coordinates and eliminate their occurrence by enforcing the degeneracy condition of a cusp bifurcation.
+In this subsection, we derive the expression of the SN bifurcation points in the reduced coordinates and eliminate their occurrence by controlling the frequency separation between the two SN bifurcation points, namely, the $d_\mathrm{SN}$ shown in Fig.~\ref{fig:FRC-ROM-objf}.
 In the final step, we formulate an optimization problem to suppress the occurrence of SN bifurcations.

 We first need to find the fixed point of SN bifurcation $(\rho_{\mathrm{SN}}, \Omega_{\mathrm{SN}})$ in reduced coordinates.
 The Jacobian of the reduced dynamics~\eqref{eq:reduc-nonauto} can be expressed as~\cite{li_explicit_2024}